Tibor Juhasz: Femtosecond laser cataract surgery

-Non-invasive OCT image-guided femtosecond laser treatment for glaucoma
+Femtosecond laser treatment for glaucoma

-Concentrating his research efforts further on the clinical applications of the ophthalmic femtosecond laser technology, Juhasz undertook a research project supported by the National Institutes of Health (NIH), which aimed to reduce intraocular pressure (IOP) by establishing partial thickness channels from the front chamber (AC) to the area beneath the conjunctiva through the sclera.
+After leaving Alcon, Juhasz turned his attention towards another potential ophthalmic use for femtosecond lasers: treating glaucoma.
+Juhasz had made his first attempt at developing a glaucoma treatment the mid-1990s, when he undertook a research project supported by the National Institutes of Health (NIH) that aimed to reduce intraocular pressure by establishing partial thickness channels from the front chamber to the area beneath the conjunctiva through the sclera.
 Although the channels proved to be efficient, his early animal experiments showed a swift healing response, which subsequently constrained the long-term efficacy of these treatments.

-To counter this, he developed a micron-resolution OCT imaging technology.
+Even at the time, Juhasz had believed that these issues could be resolved once femtosecond laser technology had sufficiently improved.
+So in 2017, Juhasz resumed his research.
+With the improved technology at his disposal, he was able to develop a micron-resolution OCT imaging technology.
 Later, he demonstrated that by using micron-resolution OCT imaging, it is possible to precisely identify the trabecular meshwork and create precise drainage pathways that connect the anterior chamber to Schlemm's canal.
-Additionally, he showed in preserved human cadaver eyes that the femtosecond laser-generated drainage pathways have the potential to reduce intraocular pressure (IOP).
-His company ViaLase developed a clinical device that, in initial human trials, demonstrated a highly favorable safety record and delivered effective, long-lasting results over a two-year follow-up period.
+Additionally, he showed in preserved human cadaver eyes that the femtosecond laser-generated drainage pathways have the potential to reduce intraocular pressure.

+However, by 2017, the technology had improved sufficiently to allow his team to develop a treatment.
+That same year, Juhasz founded the company ViaLase to commercialize this latest invention.
+He currently serves as the company's President and CTO.
+In initial human trials, ViaLase's eponymous glaucoma treatment demonstrated a highly favorable safety record and delivered effective, long-lasting results over a two-year follow-up period.
-In addition to his work in clinical applications of femtosecond lasers, Juhasz also performed important research in the field of corneal biomechanics and in the field of the treatment of keratoconus.